A collection of home maintenance articles

 Wondering what not to store in the garage?
 Some items might surprise you.
 Learn more about what can stay and what should be stored elsewhere.

-A backyard gas fire pit burns cleaner and is potentially safer than a wood burning fire pit as long as you follow a few safety tips for outdoor gas fire pits.
+A backyard gas fire pit burns cleaner and is potentially safer than a wood burning fire pit as long as you follow the safety tips below.

 Maintenance articles for winter